SolisWare/axion-notes/README.md

 ### Can I sync notes between devices?
 Not currently.
 Desktop and web notes are stored locally for now, so notes do not automatically sync between devices or browsers.

+### Can I use plain text instead of rich text?
+Yes.
+Axion Notes includes a Rich Text Editor setting.
+Turning it off uses the Plain Text Editor instead.
+Existing formatted notes keep their rich content unless you edit them while the Plain Text Editor is active, which converts that note to plain text.

+### Can I open a note separately?
+Yes.
+The desktop app can open notes in dedicated note windows, and the web app uses a focused note dialog.
+Edits stay synchronized with the main note grid or list.

 ### Which platforms does Axion Notes support?
 Axion Notes supports macOS, Windows, and web browsers.
 The desktop version is built with Electron, and the web version is built with React.